 Am I allowed to tip my driver?

-No. But compliments are always appreciated.
-Do let us know if you have received particularly good service from your driver.
-Contact public relations coordinator Larry Rodgers: 218-735-6815; email@example.com
+No, but compliments are always appreciated.
+Please let us know if you have received particularly good service from your driver by contacting Marketing/Public Relations Coordinator Tony Potter at 218-735-6815 or email@example.com.

 If I have a complaint, who do I contact?